 It's true that every mix is different, which is why I'm hesitant ever to give specific action steps for EQing acoustic guitar (or any other instrument).
 However, certain mixing techniques are common across different songs within particular genres.
-Therefore, it's worth considering the genre when it comes to processing acoustic guitar (including EQ).
+Therefore, it's worth considering the genre when it comes to processing acoustic guitars (including EQ).

 As an example, modern country and pop have a more polished mixing approach, and if the acoustic guitar plays a main role in the mix, you can bet that broad EQ moves can help it shine through.
 Conversely, if the acoustic guitar plays a supportive role, you may want to EQ it more aggressively to fit in the mix.

 Conversely, in some indie music and singer-songwriter records that benefit from a rawer mix, perhaps the acoustic guitar should only have a touch of EQ, if at all.

 The point here is not to give you specific instructions (again, every mix is different).
 Rather, it's to encourage you to think of the genre in question and study it if you need to gather knowledge on what can be expected of the acoustic.